bestgamehosting/gravelhostpromocodes/README.md

 <details>
 <summary><strong>Can I use multiple promo codes on one order?</strong></summary>
 <br>
 No. Only one promo code can be applied per purchase on Gravel Host entering a second code will simply replace the first.
-So always use our [exclusive 80% discount link](https://allcouponcodes.net/refer/gravelhost) for the biggest savings no code needed.
+So always use our [exclusive 80% off link](https://allcouponcodes.net/refer/gravelhost) for the biggest savings no code needed.
 </details>

 <details>